SuperpositionStudios/AndOre/wiki/spiketrap.md

 Damages enemy(E) and neutral(N) players that move onto it.

 #### Owner Information
-Will not damage anyone in the Corp of the builder
+Will not damage the builder or anyone in the Corp of the builder.

 #### Origin
 The Spike Trap was added in v1.3.